lsatriosim/clastic-app/README.md

 ```
 10. If you are given question like `Do you want to continue (Y/n) ?`, type `Y`
 11. You will get a URL for the deployed API after the process finished
-12. Test the API endpoint in `Postman` by the link `<url for the deployed API>/<port>` and change method to `POST` with `/predict` endpoint.
+12. Test the API endpoint in `Postman` by the link `<url for the deployed API>` and change method to `POST` with `/predict` endpoint.
 For authorization, choose `Basic Authentcation` for the type.
 Input the username and password required.
 For body, add `file` key with the value `link for the image of plastic that you want to predict the class`.

 ***Note: Username and password that you input will be automatically create a hash token in the authorization header when you send the request.
 So, you must modify the `token` variable in `main.py` file.
 Please change it into the token that automatically generated in the header after you input your own username and password for protecting this API endpoint.***